Cleaning windows: Tips for a streak-free view

 Cleaning windows with water and household remedies

-- Vinegar or vinegar essence: Add 1 cup of vinegar essence to 1 litre of water.
+- Vinegar or vinegar essence: Add 1 cup of vinegar essence to 2 pints of water.
 Then use this to clean the windows as usual.
-Note: You must cover stone window sills – for example, marble – before this because, otherwise, the vinegar essence may damage the surface.
+Note: You must cover stone windowsills – for example, marble – before this, because the vinegar essence may damage the surface.

-- Citric acid: Add 2 to 3 tablespoons of citric acid powder to 1 litre of water and then use this to clean everything with a microfibre cloth.
+- Citric acid: Add 2 to 3 tablespoons of citric acid powder to 2 pints of water and then use this to clean everything with a microfiber cloth.

-- Washing-up liquid: You can also achieve great results using a mixture of lukewarm water and a squirt of a washing-up liquid that does not contain balsam.
-The volume of washing-up liquid depends on how dirty the glass is.
+- Dish liquid: You can also achieve great results using a mixture of lukewarm water and a squirt of a dish liquid that does not contain balsam.
+The volume of dish liquid depends on how dirty the glass is.

-- Black tea with lemon: Mix 1 large cup of strong black tea with approx. 3 litres of water in the bucket and add the juice of half a lemon.
-Then use a microfibre cloth to clean the window panes.
+- Black tea with lemon: Mix 1 large cup of strong black tea with approximately 1 gallon of water in a bucket and add the juice of half a lemon.
+Then use a microfiber cloth to clean the window panes.
 The tannins from the tea loosen fat and even nicotine, while the citric acid is effective against limescale.

-- Alcohol: Add a splash of methylated spirit to the lukewarm cleaning water.
-Add one splash shot of methylated spirit to a 5-litre bucket of warm water.
+- Alcohol: Add a splash of methylated spirits to a 1 gallon bucket of warm water.
 Caution: Wear gloves when cleaning so that your hands do not dry out.

 To dry the windows, you can use a squeegee with rubber lip, a clean microfibre cloth or another lint-free cloth.
 This guarantees a streak-free shine.
 If you do not have an absorbent cloth close at hand, you can also use newspaper to dry the glass: Loosely crumple up a few pages from a newspaper and use this to wipe the glass surface.